LaconicNetwork/docs.laconic.com/content/self-hosting/install-gitea.md

 laconic-so --stack build-support build-containers
 ```

 The `build-support` stack is core functionality and does not have a repo; its build files are contained within Stack Orchestrator [here](https://github.com/cerc-io/stack-orchestrator/tree/main/app/data/container-build/cerc-builder-js).
 It contains various utilities to handle the complexities of packaging and publishing npm packages.
-These complexities are normally outsourced to centralized service provideers.
+These complexities are normally outsourced to centralized service providers.

-The output will include a token.
-This token was generated with these [scopes](https://github.com/cerc-io/hosting/blob/main/gitea/initialize-gitea.sh#L47), therefore upon logging in, you can create new tokens with specific scopes, as you would on GitHub.

 Next, we clone the repositories: